Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 The maakeLess Waste Initiative

-We also reward you with a maake Less Waste initiative certificate that you can share with friends and followers on social media!
+We will also reward you with a maake Less Waste initiative certificate that you can share with friends and followers on social media!

 Order your free Upcycling Bags here!